azat-io/eslint-plugin-perfectionist/readme.md

 <!-- end auto-generated rules list -->

+## ⁉️ FAQ

+### Can I automatically fix problems in the editor?

+Yes.
+To do this, you need to enable autofix in ESLint when you save the file in your editor.
+Instructions for your editor can be found [here](https://eslint-plugin-perfectionist.azat.io/guide/integrations).

+### Is it safety?

+On the whole, yes.
+We are very careful to make sure that the work of the plugin does not negatively affect the work of the code.
+For example, the plugin takes into account spread operators in JSX and objects, comments to the code, exports with `*`.
+Safety is our priority.
+If you encounter any problem, you can create an [issue](https://github.com/azat-io/eslint-plugin-perfectionist/issues/new/choose).

+### Why not Prettier?

+I love Prettier.
+However, this is not his area of responsibility.
+Prettier is used for formatting, and ESLint is also used for styling.
+For example, changing the order of imports can affect how the code works (console.log calls, fetch, style loading).
+Prettier should not change the AST.
+There is a cool article about this: ["The Blurry Line Between Formatting and Style"](https://blog.joshuakgoldberg.com/the-blurry-line-between-formatting-and-style) by **@joshuakgoldberg**.

 ## ⚠️ Troubleshooting

 There are rules of ESLint and other ESLint plugins that may conflict with the rules of ESLint Plugin Perfectionist.
 We strongly recommend that you [disable rules](https://eslint.org/docs/latest/use/configure/rules#using-configuration-files-1) with similar functionality.